What are your specialties and certifications?

 Is there any other notable training we should know about?

-Trained to practice Osteopathic Manual Treatment or OMT.
+Trained to practice Osteopathic Manipulative Treatment or OMT.

 Why did you go into medicine?
 Why did you choose your particular field?